devops-ontap/LTRAPP3000/LTRAPP3000-AWS-Lab-Guide.md

 #### The following has been pre-configured in DNS and Software.Cisco.com for the purpose of this lab to simulate licensing for a MSP Partner

 - []  Smart Account: devops-ontap.com
-- []  Profile Name: MSP-SDWAN-DEVOPS
+- []  Profile Name: vbond.devops-ontap.com
-- [] PRIMARY vbond name: vbond-msp.devops-ontap.com
+- [] PRIMARY vbond name: vbond.devops-ontap.com
-- [] Organization name: MSP-SDWAN-DEVOPS
+- [] Organization name: vbond.devops-ontap.com
 - [] Controller Type: vbond

 #### Students will perform the following steps upon entering lab: ####